topera/poc-quartz-chain/README.md

 ## Maven Rest JAX-RS Hello World
 This hello world is a Rest Client and a Rest Server at same time.

+How to test
+* $ mvn package
+* deploy generated war of: /target/hello.maven.rest-1.0.war

 Rest Server
 * This example creates this service endpoint: http://localhost:8080/api/playlist